 This was a period of 10 million years immediately following the dinosaur extinction event.
 With the mass extinction event that marked the end of the Mesozoic Era, those animals that remained, quickly diversified and took up majority of the ecosystem niches left vacant by the death of the dinosaurs.

 In 2009, the fossils of 28 individual Titanoboa cerrejonensis were found in Colombia, in the Cerrejón Formation in the coal mines of Cerrejón in La Guajira.
 There the scientists also found fossilized leaves and plants and some giant reptiles like giant turtles, and the biggest crocodiles in the history of fossil records.

-Some scientists think that Titanoboa was the find of the decade, and that it's one of the most important since the Tyrannosaurus rex find in 1902.
+Some scientists think that Titanoboa was the find of the decade and that it's one of the most important since the Tyrannosaurus rex findings in 1902.

 It is the only known species in the genus and is the biggest, longest, and heaviest snake ever discovered, as it supplanted the Gigantophis the previous record holder at 33 ft.
 It weighed more than a 1000 kg and measured 14 m or approximately 50 feet in length.
 Their girth measured more than 3 ft (1 m) at the thickest part of the body, the center.

 The gigantic snake could swallow a crocodile, but amazingly just a few years ago, scientists didn't have a clue that it ever existed.
 With its giant size, the Titanoboa is very much like the snakes featured in the Hollywood horror snake movies, it's a good thing it is extinct.